The Upward and Downward Paths of the Spirit

 An upward movement, away from consciousness, leads to the

 empowerment of the archetype.
 It becomes “spirit”, independent of the worldly.
 As a phenomenon, it is antithetical to the

 “fall” of the archetype, which means the

 empowerment of the conscious realm (as in the fall of Prometheus).
 The sacrificial act, as a gift

 to the god, has been of central importance throughout the ages as a

-healed.
+made whole.
 Instead of embezzling the riches of the gods, we may sacrifice

 from our own wealth of conscious riches.
 The theme is very central